fluca1978/fluca1978.github.io/cats.md

 So far, I can state that **BlackCat was a tribute to Puccio, being him black for the most**, while **Whitecat was a tribute to Puccia being her white for the most**.

+## Miguel and Carmensita additional credits

+Having been so much important cats, my whole family began to credits them in different ways.

+My father was used to sign his emails with `PP`, formerly `Pover Puccia` (`Poor Puccia`), an exclamation I was used to say while looking at her sleeping in total piece on the couch.

+Me and my mom designed and delivered a **cat's crib**: we found old figures and placed them in their outside dedicated terrace, so that you could walk around our garden seing cats sleeping near the figures.

+Today my virtual machines are named after them, so I have `miguel` (my main database host) and `carmensita` (my main backup host) and I do use those virtual machines in professional training.

 # Sofia